-This punch is a knock-off of the Happy Planner punch which is simple to use.
+This punch is from TUL and it works interchangeably with the Happy Planner system.
 I like the versatility of removing pages easily if/when I find I had a typo on one of the recipes.
 You can also add punched recipes or printouts if you haven’t added the recipe to your electronic Microsoft Word Document yet.

 You will need to purchase the binding discs that are either the Happy Planner brand or a generic brand (at a much better price).
 Each of my half-sheet-cookbooks requires 9 binding discs.
 There are different size options of discs depending on the number of pages you have in your cookbook.

 By far, the best price I’ve found is as follows:

 - This set will bind 24 cookbooks that are less than 175 pages each.

 - This set will bind 6 cookbooks that are more than 175 pages each.
 NOTE: This set has enough of one color to bind 6 cookbooks.
 If you use a variety of colors, you are able to bind 8 cookbooks with this set.